Athletics at the 1912 Summer Olympics – Men's 100 metres: Heat 9

 Meyer "won without any apparent effort," as Giongo "ran well, although he was not the same class as the American."

 Heat 10

 Jacobs matched the Olympic record in a tight heat, neck-and-neck with Wilson for most of the way before winning by "a hands-breadth."

 Heat 11

 Belote was "a safe winner, after a very quick finish."

 Heat 12

 Weinzinger had a good start and led at 25 metres before falling to third.
-Gerhard "was clearly the best man."
+Gerhardt "was clearly the best man."

 Heat 13

 Patching had a false start.
 The top three men were close, with Patching leading at 85 metres but Howard taking the lead at the end by "the least bit."

 Heat 14

 McConnell led early but faltered at the end; Thomas passed him for the second qualifying spot "just before reaching the post."

 Heat 15

 There was a false start.
 Drew "won easily" with Kern "a pretty good distance behind."